The Feast of the Most Holy Body and Blood of Christ (Corpus Christ)

 It is stumbling block for many – not only for many Protestants but many a Catholic who never really gets it because they don’t let it transform their life into common-union or a deeper union with Christ.

-And, um, I know some priests who don’t get it or live it either.
+And, unfortunately, I know some priests who don’t get it or live it either.

-I’d like to rely on two ~ I’ll call them friends ~ because they’ve brought a lot of depth to my own spiritual life—for my presentation today.
-The first is Bishop Robert Barron whom you may have seen me quote earlier in this blog.
-I enjoyed his article for today in the Magnificat Liturgical magazine that use for my daily prayer . . . .
+I’d like to rely on men who have taught me a lot to help us here.
+The first is Bishop Robert Barron whom you may have seen quote from time to time.
+I enjoyed his article in the Magnificat Liturgical magazine that I use for my daily prayer (in 2017). . . .

 “How strange and wonderful is the Catholic faith!
 The Buddha offers wise teaching to his followers.
 Muhammad presents to his devotees a revelation that was once given to him.
 Confucius passes on to his adepts in an intricate moral system that he has developed.
 Moses comes down the mountain bearing a Law he received from on high.